APMG/apmgo-ui/README.md

 ## Configuration

-The API and WebSocket endpoints must be configured in `app/javascript/lib/config.js` (copy `app/javascript/lib/config.example.js` to get started)
+The API and WebSocket endpoints, along with a few other items, must be configured in `app/javascript/lib/config.js` (copy `app/javascript/lib/config.example.js` to get started)

+Rails configuration should also be modified to fit your needs, and copied from `config/apmgo.example.yml` to `config/apmgo.yml`

+Logo should be copied from `app/views/partials/_logo.example.html.erb` to `app/views/partials/_logo.html.erb`

 ## Authentication